cilium/design-cfps/cilium/CFP-28986-mutual-auth-updates.md

 Adding a connection-based mutual authentication mode significantly reduces the timescale that an attack is exploitable for - since the mutual auth handshake is performed on each new connection, and connections _generally_ last much less that 30 minutes.

 It also makes performing the exploit harder, since the full 5-tuple (source IP, source port, destination IP, destination port, protocol) must match, rather than just source and destination IP, _and_ must also migrate the actual connection from one application to another.
 Still possible, but orders of magnitude harder.

+Additionally, the eBPF conntrack table already handles new three-way handshakes on existing entries by clearing and resetting connection properties, so as long as this code also handles clearing mutual auth related config, then it will make it even more difficult to reuse an existing connecton entry.

 ## Goals